danteWei/CSCI-3120/CSCI 3120 A2/README.md

 Assignment 2 Documentation
 ===
-**Note: Codes are out of date, I'll update them after the due date**

 The codes implement a Model, Controller \& View structure (MCV) for "Game of Life".
 The program uses Shared Memory Segments to share memory/files between threads.

-I created four C files, "GameOfLife.c", "Controller.c", "Model.c", and "View.c".
+There are four C files, "GameOfLife.c", "Controller.c", "Model.c", and "View.c".
 And one single header file called "dataStructure.h".
 I put every function declarations and all structs in one header file so that it will be easier to manage.
 ***